New York State US History Regents Review Sheet.

 1820 - Missouri is a slave state, no slavery north of 36'30, Maine is a free state. -- Henry Clay.

 1854 - Kansas Nebraska Act = Popular Sovereignty.
-This of course led to Bleeding Kansas, then the Lecompton Constitution. -- Stephen Douglas
+This of course led to Bleeding Kansas, then the Lecompton Constitution. -- Authored by Stephen Douglas

 Political Parties